qgindi/LibreAutomate/Other/DocFX/_doc/api/index.md

 #### .NET assembly files
 - `Au.dll` - contains code of the above namespaces.

-#### Native code dll files
+#### Native code files
-- `64\AuCpp.dll` - used by `Au.dll` in 64-bit processes.
-- `32\AuCpp.dll` - used by `Au.dll` in 32-bit processes.
-- `64\sqlite3.dll` - used by the **sqlite** class in 64-bit processes.
-- `32\sqlite3.dll` - used by the **sqlite** class in 32-bit processes.
+- `AuCpp.dll`, `sqlite3.dll`, `Au.Arch.exe` - used by `Au.dll`.

-These files are in the editor folder.
-The .exe compiler copies them to the .exe folder if need.
+These files are in LibreAutomate subfolders `64` and `32`.
+The .exe compiler copies them to the .exe folder.
+When using the library via NuGet, they are in subfolder `runtimes`.

-Other dll files in the editor folder are not part of the library.
+Other dll files in the LibreAutomate folder are not part of the library.
 They are undocumented.

 ### Using the library without LibreAutomate
 To get the dlls use NuGet package [LibreAutomate](https://www.nuget.org/packages/LibreAutomate).
 Or copy from the LibreAutomate folder.
 Or build from source code.